Mycomembranes/dna/README.md

 ---

 Thank you for exploring the intersection of quantum mechanics and biological systems through this repository.
-Your interest and contributions are invaluable to advancing this groundbreaking research.
+Your interest and contributions are invaluable to advancing this research.